zsdxgl/MultiplexSSR/Readme.txt

 5. random.pl includes two steps:

    1)	The alleles for each SSR are counted for number, range, maximum size and minimum size.
-The maximum individual number is automatically detected and the minimum individual number is set five.
+The maximum individual number is automatically detected and the minimum individual number is set to five.
    2)	The relationship between number, range, maximum size and minimum size with individual number is tested and showed as graphs.